 I’ve decided for this travelogue, to include supplemental information up front so as not to distract from my discussion on the itinerary and optional experiences.

 Since this was our second tour with Trafalgar we pretty much knew what to expect as far as how the tour would be conducted.
 This time around, we reserved the entire trip through Costco Travel including all flight reservations, tour, pre-paid gratuities, and travel insurance.
-I highly recommend getting the travel insurance since a member of our group experienced a medical emergency on the first day of our tour in Vatican City.
+I highly recommend getting the travel insurance since we had a member of our group experience a medical emergency on the first day of our tour in Vatican City.

 While I was researching plug adapters for Italy, I became frustrated with the somewhat confusing information provided on most websites until I landed on Martha’s Italy plug adapter page.
 She cuts through all the BS and gets to the bottom line as to what you need.
 I carried two type C and two type L adapters but only used the type L during the entire trip.